Home Compare CFG vs FHN

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

 The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-First Horizon Corporation leads by 23 points on the overall comparison score.
+The overall score gap is 20 points in favour of First Horizon Corporation.

 INDUSTRY COMPARISON